 Some of the more well-known ecological consequences of climate change include accelerated glacial melt, rising sea levels, warmer oceans and freshwater systems, changes to the salinity levels of inland waters, increased frequency of extreme weather patterns, expanded distribution and virulence of pathogens and parasites, habitat instability and degradation, expansion of invasive species, and considerable flora and fauna die-offs.

-The human toll to these changes in ecological systems are similarly complex, varied, and alarming.
-For example, extreme droughts and higher temperatures have led to an unprecedented tree die off throughout the state.
-This puts entire ecosystems as risk and can adversely impact recreation industries.
-Consider also the costs of comprising our drinking water supplies due to decreased snowpack and glacial melt in alpine and subalpine climates; losing low-lying coastal development and communities to rising seas; or the immense quantities of greenhouse gases trapped in the atmosphere due to the destruction our forests and soils – both of which are responsible for processing and storing much of the world’s carbon dioxide.
+The human toll on these changes in ecological systems is similarly complex, varied, and alarming.
+For example, extreme droughts and higher temperatures have led to an unprecedented tree die-off throughout the state.
+This puts entire ecosystems at risk and can adversely impact recreation industries.
+Consider also the costs of comprising our drinking water supplies due to decreased snowpack and glacial melt in alpine and subalpine climates; losing low-lying coastal development and communities to rising seas; or the immense quantities of greenhouse gases trapped in the atmosphere due to the destruction of our forests and soils – both of which are responsible for processing and storing much of the world’s carbon dioxide.

 Safeguarding our global wilderness areas can help mitigate a number of climate change-induced catastrophes by providing:

 - Carbon and nitrogen sinks to neutralize damaging greenhouse gases

 - Nutrient filtration services found in freshwater wetlands and tidal estuaries, which can reverse the accumulation of persistent toxins

 - Glaciers and snowpack that make up the majority of our drinking water